LightningCreations/lclib/doc/SpecialObjectTypes.md

 Additionally, T may not be abstract and may not be `bool`.
 All of the operations defined above may not throw any exceptions.
-If T satisfies *LiteralType*, any expression that applys any of the above operators to one or more values of (possibly const-qualified) T and no other values, except the assignment operator, shall be a valid constant expression if all of its operands are a valid rvalue constant expression.
+If T satisfies *LiteralType*, any expression that applies any of the above operators to one or more values of (possibly const-qualified) T and no other values, except the assignment operator, shall be a valid constant expression if all of its operands are a valid rvalue constant expression.

 If `operator<` is overloaded, then all relational operators for a type must be defined and form a strict, total-order with `operator<`.
 This order must be consistent and deterministic.
 If `T{}<u` is true, then `t+u<t` is true, unless the result of `t+u` cannot be represented fully as a value of `T` (however, it may still be true even when that is the case).
 Comparisons do not need to form a strong order (there can be distinct values of the type which compare equals).

-Note that for the purposes of determining what is an is not a value of the type, the special NaN values are not considered valid values. `NaN` values are therefore exempt from all the semantic rules defined above.
+Note that for the purposes of determining what is an is not a value of the type, the special NaN values are not considered valid values.
+`NaN` values are therefore exempt from all the semantic rules defined above.
 This allows that x!=x is true when x is a `NaN` value.

 If `T` satisfies *Numeric*, then all of `const T`, `volatile T`, and `const volatile T` also satisfy *Numeric*.

 All arithmetic types satisfy these requirements.
 Additionally, due to integral promotion rules, `bool` would if it was not explicitly excluded by the requirements.

 Default Constructing (`T t;`) a value of a type that satisfies *Numeric* does not need to have well-defined results, provided that value-constructing `T{}` a value of such a type does.
 Default construction is optionally supported.
 If it is supported, then the result shall be the same as `T{}`.